Make it locally.

-Ultrasound is the most important tool for obstetric and trauma care in resource-limited and conflict zones, where it significantly improves patient care.
-Despite the evidence, ultrasound use by local providers is limited due to lack of access to consumable supplies such as commercial ultrasound gel.
+Ultrasound is an important tool for obstetric and trauma care in resource-limited settings, with many studies demonstrating that it significantly impacts diagnosis and management.
+Despite this evidence, ultrasound use by local providers remains limited due lack of access to consumable supplies such as commercial ultrasound gel.

 Any savings on consumable products would have a significant impact on public health.